hlomphosibeko/Zola-with-Yoga/README.md

 * The position of which the images on the shop page are placed is found on this website: [Grid container](https://www.shecodes.io/athena/22284-how-to-scale-images-with-different-sizes-in-a-css-grid#:~:text=If%20your%20pictures%20have%20different,resized%20to%20fit%20its%20container.)
 * Alan, a tutor at CI, assisted me with the Favicon.
 * [Navigator](https://stackoverflow.com/questions/42095405/logo-and-navigation-bar-inline#:~:text=You%20could%20also%20simply%20put,align%20to%20center%20things%20horizontally.)
+* Roo, a tutor assisted with getting the shop page to have the grid look.
+* Sean, a tutor assisted with removing the space on the side of the page which was caused by the width.
+* Rebecca, a tutor helped me the issue with the background image that was applied on both CSS and HTML.
+* Moritz, a mentor assisted with the transparent background color for the welcome message and the forms.

 ### Media
 * The images used on this website are taken from various sites: [Yoga Images](https://www.pexels.com/search/yoga/) , [Yoga incense](https://www.pexels.com/search/incense/)